marciojv/hacks-cognitives-plataforms/README.md

 # hacks-watson

-Hacks for Cognitive Plataform
+Hacks for Cognitive Plataform in Python and Java

+by @ambientelivre Plataform Cognitive Class

 #Watson Cognitive Plataform

+- Visual Recognitive - General
-- Visual Recognitive
+- Visual Recognitive - Faces
-- Translator
+- Translator Language - English to Portuguese of Brazil